Parental Leave for Full-Time Faculty and Senior Lecturers

 Procedure for Full-time Faculty and Senior Lecturers

-The faculty member or senior lecturer may request one quarter of paid leave as well as course relief.
+The faculty member or senior lecturer may request up to 12 weeks of paid leave as well as course relief.
 If the faculty member or senior lecturer’s annual course load at the time of the request is between three and five full courses per year, one course may be relieved; if six or more full courses per year, two courses may be relieved.
 No further course reduction is available under this policy.
-Courses that the eligible faculty member or senior lecturer is scheduled to teach during the quarter in which the leave falls are not excused by the leave itself and must be rescheduled in consultation with the germane academic leader (section chief, collegiate master, department chair, institute director or dean), or be part of the applicable course relief.
+Courses that the eligible faculty member or senior lecturer is scheduled to teach during the period in which the leave falls are not excused by the leave itself and must be rescheduled in consultation with the germane academic leader (section chief, collegiate master, department chair, institute director or dean), or be part of the applicable course relief.

 The faculty member or senior lecturer should discuss leave and course reduction plans with the germane academic leader a minimum of three months before the proposed leave or course reduction in order to permit time for review and approval of the requested arrangement.
 Parental leave also requires the prior approval of the office of the director or dean and the approval of the Office of the Provost.

 All leaves and course reductions must be taken within one year following the birth or adoption of the child.
 A faculty member or senior lecturer preferring to take a leave without course reduction, a course reduction without leave, or only one course reduction even if two are available may do so, which may require the rescheduling of a course.

-Where both parents are academic appointees, each may take parental leave for which they are eligible in accord with the applicable policy.
+Where both parents are University employees, each may take parental leave for which they are eligible in accord with the applicable policy.
 Parents in the same academic unit or program of study should plan the sequencing of their leaves and course reductions in consultation with the germane academic leader.